NotCompsky/rscraper/README.md

 `rscraped-tagged-subs`, `rscraped-reason`, `rscraper-tagger`, `rscraper-init`, `rscraper-import`, `rscraper-export` and `rscraper-tags` fail due to `multiple definitions` of `BUF`.

+### Windows

+The recommended way of building for Windows is using `MXE` on a Unix system.
+I have not successfully build it with Visual Studio Code 2015 on my Windows machine.

+The code in this section is mostly notes I made during my attempt to build it on Windows from the command line with VS Code, and not trustworthy.

 #### VS Code

 ##### Prerequisites